psyomn/notes/languages/java/java-basics.markdown

 want to have a method to add people, and remove people.
 Let's call these methods `addPerson()` and `removePerson()` respectively.
 We will have an extra method that looks up a person by name, and if found, it will print all that information of that person.
 Else, there will be an error message printed.
+We call such method `findPerson()`.

 To store each person, we will need a data structure.
 The data structure we will choose for this particular example will be an `ArrayList`.
 An `ArrayList` may